sabit/alokate/README.md

 # Alokate – University Faculty Scheduler

-A Cloudflare-native, offline-capable scheduling tool for faculty assignments.
-The project is organized as an npm workspace with a React frontend (`frontend/`) and a Cloudflare Worker backend (`worker/`).
+A standalone, browser-based scheduling tool for faculty assignments.
+The application runs entirely in the browser with no backend required, using IndexedDB for local data persistence and full offline capability.

 ## Project Status

+- ✅ Standalone browser-based architecture with no backend dependencies
+- ✅ Local data persistence using IndexedDB
+- ✅ Auto-save functionality with visual indicators
-- ✅ Workspace scaffolding for frontend and worker projects
+- ✅ Import/export for data backup and sharing
-- ✅ Lint, test, and build pipelines wired up
-- ✅ Basic authentication flow and layout shell in place
+- ✅ Snapshot management for saving schedule versions
+- ✅ Full offline capability
 - ⚠️ Scheduling engine, diff viewer, and preference tooling currently use placeholder logic
-- ⚠️ Cloudflare Worker persists data in memory; D1/KV wiring pending

 ## Getting Started